 Documentation forNetwork Performance Monitor

-If you are upgrading from a previous version, be aware that in Orchestrator version 9.3, all Aruba EdgeConnect Orchestrator REST API endpoint definitions have changed.
+If you are upgrading from a previous version, be aware that in EdgeConnect Orchestrator version 9.3, all HPE Aruba Networking EdgeConnect Orchestrator REST API endpoint definitions changed.
 See the NPM 2024.2 release notes for more information.
-Aruba EdgeConnect was formerly Silver Peak.
+Aruba EdgeConnect was formerly branded as Silver Peak.

-Add edge devices managed by a monitored Aruba EdgeConnect orchestrator to get further details via Aruba API.
+Add edge devices managed by a monitored orchestrator to get further details through the API.

-• You can display general details, such as edge device name, model, serial number, status, or type.
+• General details, such as edge device name, model, serial number, status, or type

-• You can display all IP addresses for a specific Aruba SD-WAN device and properly match IPs received in NetFlow data to the node.
+• All IP addresses for a specific device, enabling accurate matching of IPs received in NetFlow data

-• You can monitor VPN tunnels - the list of tunnels, their status, and further statistics.
+• VPN tunnels - the list of tunnels, their status, and further statistics

 {Source Interface Name} → {Peer System IP / Device ID}:{Peer Interface IP}

-• You can display status and response time, polled via REST (Aruba API).
+• Status and response time, polled via REST (HPE Aruba Networking EdgeConnect SD-WAN APIs).

-• You can display the list of all devices managed by an orchestrator and add them in a simplified discovery as API-only nodes.
+• A list of all devices managed by the orchestrator.
+You can add these in a simplified discovery as API-only nodes.

 Aruba SD-WAN setup and monitoring steps